South Korea, Busan

 Gamcheon Culture Village – Machu Picchu of Busan

-In the past, this district was inhabited by very poor people who were thrown outside of the margins of society.
-In the 50s of the last century, the situation of this place worsened even more due to immigrants from North Korea settling here.
-During only three years, the number of homes increased from 20 to 800.
+In the past, this district was inhabited by very poor people who were thrown outside the margins of society.
+In the 1950s of the last century, the situation worsened even more due to immigrants from North Korea settling here.
+It took only three years, and the number of homes increased from 20 to 800.

 The district began to change.
 Artists living here were given “a free hand” in arranging the area.
-In the abandoned houses, an atelier, small art galleries, cafes and restaurants were built.
+An atelier, small art galleries, cafes and restaurants were built in the abandoned houses.
 The local community got jobs, and part of the sales revenue is permanently allocated to the further development of the district.
 The draft of the changes turned out to be successful enough to be used in other parts of the country as a proven example.
-What’s more, school children also learn about it and pass the project knowledge exams.
+Moreover, school children also learn about it and pass the project knowledge exams.

 Gamcheon Culture Village today

 However, the biggest advantage of this place is its location.
-Called “Machu Picchu”, or “Santorini of Busan” due to the fact that the Gamcheon district is also located on a steep mountain slope, from which there is a majestic view of the bay, port and Busan.
-The houses, painted in pastel colours, are so placed on the hillside that nobody obstructs the view of the bay.
-The view – is worth a million dollars!
+It is called “Machu Picchu” or the “Santorini of Busan” because the Gamcheon district is also on a steep mountain slope.
+From this slope, there is a majestic view of the bay, port, and Busan.
+The houses, painted in pastel colours, are placed on the hillside so that nobody obstructs the view of the bay.
+The view is worth a million dollars!

-Make sure you have charged batteries in your cameras because I guarantee you that you will take a lot of pictures in this place!
+Ensure your cameras have charged batteries because I guarantee you will take many pictures in this place!

 Meolakano Cafe is a place worth visiting.
 Time stopped here a dozen or so years ago.
-Around the cafe is a large collection of old vinyl records and everyday objects that can only be seen today in a museum or in the homes of elderly people.
+Around the cafe is an extensive collection of old vinyl records and everyday objects that can only be seen today in a museum or the homes of elderly people.
 Inside the cafe, on the walls and the ceiling, there are A-4 paper cards with greetings left by other tourists.
 The owner will ask you where you are from and he will find greetings left by other guests from your country.
-Who knows, maybe you’ll also find the greetings that we left there 😊.
+Maybe you’ll also find the greetings we left there 😊.

-The cafe impresses with an amazing atmosphere, very tasty, although simple food and very nice service.
-You can eat there mainly Bibimbap, which is rice with vegetables, beef and egg, seasoned with chilli pepper paste.
+The cafe impresses with a fantastic atmosphere, delicious, although simple food and lovely service.
+You can eat mainly Bibimbap, rice with vegetables, beef, and egg seasoned with chilli pepper paste.
 Don’t miss this place!

 Address: 251-4 (No.) 6-880, Gamcheon 2-dong, Saha-gu, Busan

-- In the Tourist Information office, it is worth buying a map of the area (2000 WON, about 1,8 $) where all city sculptures, art galleries and the most popular viewpoints are marked.
+- In the Tourist Information office, buy a map of the area (2000 WON, about 1,8 $) where all city sculptures, art galleries and the most popular viewpoints are marked.
 The map will also show you 3 walking routes through the town: the longest route (about 2h), the medium route (about 1h 20 min.) and the shortest one (about 40 min.).

-- I think that the most attractive route is the longest one.
-I also suggest you get off the trail as often as you can, because “wandering” around the area will give you the biggest satisfaction.
+- The most attractive route is the longest one.
+I also suggest you get off the trail as often as you can because “wandering” around the area will give you the biggest satisfaction.

-If you have the opportunity, don’t come here on the weekend, but rather on the weekday.
-On weekends this place is visited by residents, so it can be extremely crowded.
+If you have the opportunity, don’t come here on the weekend but on a weekday.
+On weekends, residents visit this place, so it can be extremely crowded.

 Busan Tower

-On the hill towering above the city centre, there is pride and the largest symbol of the city – Busan Tower (TV Tower).
+On the hill towering above the city centre, there is pride and the largest symbol of the city—Busan Tower (TV Tower).
 The tower stands 69 m a.s.l. and is 120 meters high.
-The roof of the tower was formed in the shape of a pagoda roof located in the Bulguksa Temple, in Gyeongju.
+Its roof was formed in the shape of a pagoda roof located in the Bulguksa Temple in Gyeongju.

-Busan Tower is a favourite place not only for city residents but also tourists.
-In the tower, on the lower floors, there is an exhibition hall dedicated to the city.
+Busan Tower is a favourite place for city residents and tourists.
+On the lower floors of the tower, there is an exhibition hall dedicated to the city.
 At the top of the tower, there are two observation terraces.
-It is especially worth visiting this place during sunset because the tower offers a breathtaking view.
+This place is especially worth visiting during sunset because the tower offers a breathtaking view.
 An additional attraction is a laser show that starts after sunset.
 Projections that simulate fireworks are displayed on the tower windows (inside).
-This is a fantastic surprise and amazing visual effects!
+This is a fantastic surprise with amazing visual effects!

-After sunset, special lighting effects are also displayed on the tower itself.
-It’s worth stopping for a moment and watching the show because it really impresses with ingenuity, colours and form.
+Special lighting effects are also displayed on the tower itself after sunset.
+It’s worth stopping for a moment and watching the show because it really impresses with ingenuity, colours, and form.

-This is a place, that you have to visit while in the city.
-From the tower, there is a fantastic view of the port, bay and city, and evening shows guarantee an unforgettable experience.
+You have to visit this place while in the city.
+From the tower, there is a fantastic view of the port, bay, and city, and evening shows guarantee an unforgettable experience.

-The tower is easy to get to because from Gwangbok-ro Street you can take the escalator that leads to the top of the hill.
-Metro Line 1, Nampo Station (exit 1).
+The tower is easy to reach because you can take the escalator to the top of the hill from Gwangbok-ro Street.
+Metro Line 1, Nampo Station (Exit 1).

 Entrance ticket: 8000 WON (about 7 $).